How-To Pick A Ghillie Suit (2023 Comprehensive Guide)

 It’s important to understand the concept called the “resolving power of the human eye.”
 Resolving power is the ability of the eye to differentiate between two points at a distance.
 What this means is the further you are from something, the more difficult it is to see.

-As a human you have the obvious physical limitation of having two unaided eyes.
-But remember many animals have advanced vision compared to humans.
-In fact, they notice movements that most people don’t notice.
-This helps to explain the success of using camouflage via a ghillie suit.
+As a human, you have the obvious physical limitation of having two unaided eyes.
+But remember wildlife has advanced vision compared to humans.
+In fact, animals notice movements that most people don’t notice.
+This helps to explain the success of using camouflage from wildlife or opposing armies via a ghillie suit.

 The word “ghillie” is an early 19th century Scottish term for a special kind of “gamekeeper” or hunter.
 A ghillie hunters job was to protect the “game animals” on their Lord’s land.
 One tactic that a ghillie used was to add foliage to their clothing.